DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-10-10-logging-changes-to-a-partnerships-linked-accreditations.md

 ---
-title: Exploring how we log changes to provider partnership accreditations
+title: Logging changes to a partnership’s linked accreditations
 description: We explored ways to log changes to provider partnerships and linked accreditations
 date: 2025-10-10
 tags: